-York Pass: best things to do in York, England
+York Pass: top 10 things to do in York, England

 Step into the beautiful city of York and be prepared to stand in awe.
 This Medieval walled city is brimming with attractions and bursting with a quaint charm that is hard to find elsewhere in the UK.

 Surprisingly, York is rather small city considering its fascinating and lengthy history.
 Bordered by just two miles of Roman walls, the city centre is easy to navigate on foot and it lends itself to being a perfect destination for a long city break.

 So, when exploring York, what must you do and see?
 Here’s my recommendations on the top 10 things to do in York on a budget, including the best sights to see and the best local hotel to unwind in.

 The best thing?
 Pretty much all of these top 10 things to do in York attractions are free to visit with the York Pass – there’s over 30 included!

 Top 10 things to do in York – visit York, England on a budget

 The York Minister is a grand Gothic cathedral, highlighting pretty much all of the Gothic architectural styles over its development.
 It is famed for its ornate Medieval stained glass and is one of the largest churches of its kind in Northern Europe.
 Within, discover its artefacts, wander through the undercroft museum and take a trip up the tower.
 Did you know, no building in York can be higher that the York Minister?